Cloud-Core-Crew/latestapp/backend/auth-service/README.md

 ### Protected Route Example
 - **Endpoint:** `GET /api/auth/protected`
 - **Description:** Example of a protected route that requires a valid JWT token.

+## Monitoring
+- Prometheus will scrape `/metrics` by default (see k8s/auth-service.yaml for annotations)
+- Visualize metrics in Grafana (see main README)

 ## Folder Structure
 ```